 Your pictures look so crystal clear.
 How do you achieve that?

-How do you get sharp pictures?
+How do you get sharp pictures by kayak?

 What kayak do you use?
 Any advice on kayak choice?